 Our Board has fixed the number of directors at four.
-The four persons named below (each, a "director nominee") currently serve on our Board and have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2019 Annual Meeting of Stockholders and until their respective successors are elected and qualified.
+The four persons named below (each, a "director nominee") currently serve on our Board and have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2020 Annual Meeting of Stockholders and until their respective successors are elected and qualified.

 Our Board has no reason to believe that any of the director nominees will be unable, or will decline, to serve if elected.
 If any director nominee is unable to stand for election, the persons appointed to vote your proxy may vote at the Annual Meeting for another candidate proposed by our Board, or our Board may choose to reduce the size of our Board, provided that we continue to have a majority of independent directors following any such reduction.
-In addition, our Board has determined that all of the director nominees, other than Mr. Lown, are independent under applicable SEC and New York Stock Exchange (the "NYSE") rules.
+In addition, our Board has determined that all of the director nominees, other than Mr. Lown, are independent under applicable rules of the U. S. Securities and Exchange Commission (the "SEC") and the New York Stock Exchange (the "NYSE").